Srlive1201/LibRPA/docs/develop/dataset_format.md

 ...
 ```
 The first line contains single integer, the index of the k-point of following data.
-The remaining lines store the data with running index $i$, $n$, $\sigma$ in C order,
+The remaining lines store the data with running index $i$, $n$, $\sigma$ in C-style row-major order,
-i. e., spin index runs fastest, then state index and basis index finally.
+i. e., spin index runs fastest, then state index and finally basis index.
 Each line has two float numbers, which are the real and imaginary part of $c^i_{n,k\sigma}$.

 ## `coulomb_mat_xxx.txt`